 The prices indicated are accurate at the time of printing.
-The 2025 Voluntary Contributions and Compulsory Charges information will be posted home on or before 1 December 2024.
-Current year course costs can be view on our website using this link: Financial Information - Margaret River Senior High School (margaretrivershs.wa.edu.au).
+The 2026 Charges & Contributions information will be posted home on or before 1 December 2025.
+Current year course costs can be view on our website (margaretrivershs.wa.edu.au) using this link: